erikaminarikova/Ordinal_Sums/README.md

 # Ordinal_Sums
-Results from disertation thesis named: Modeling and Adapting Aggregation Functions for Data Classification Using Computational Intelligence
+Results from the dissertation thesis named: Modeling and Adapting Aggregation Functions for Data Classification Using Computational Intelligence